PART I

 “You don’t rise to the level of your goals.
 You sink to the level of your systems.” – Anon

-- A Leadership Operating System (OS) is a set of proven management habits through which you implement the 7 Disciplines of Execution (Chapters 16-19), by regularly setting, managing, and achieving strategic goals.
+- A Leadership Operating System (OS) provides structured management habits to implement the 7 Disciplines of Execution and achieve strategic goals consistently.

-- The Art Of Scale leadership OS includes seven habits:
+- The Art of Scale Leadership OS includes seven core habits:

-- Annual RAP: Define Gameplan; set annual OKRs and budget
+- Annual RAP: Set the gameplan, annual OKRs, and budget.

 Tools